BigNoid/script.skinshortcuts/README.txt

 This branch will be version 0.4.0 as such time as it is deemed the stable branch

  - [bambi73] Use the widgetName as the label for a shortcut when setting widget, see "Advanced Usage.txt", section "Overrides.xml" part 4
+ - New management dialog controls to edit additional sub-menus, see "Management Dialog.txt", sections "Available Controls" and "6.
+Launch management dialog for submenu / additional menus"

 What's (hopefully) Coming